krbrs/Shokofin/README.md

      * **Repository URL:** `https://raw.githubusercontent.com/ShokoAnime/Shokofin/metadata/stable/manifest.json`

 3. **Install Shokofin:**
-   - Go to the catalog in the plugins page.
+   - Go to the catalog in the plugins section of the dashboard.
    - Find and install `Shoko` from the `Metadata` section.

 4. **Restart Jellyfin:**